A cheat-sheet for Haskell & PureScript typeclasses

 One consequence is that a sequence may not preserve the structure of

-since none of the parameters return f b
+since none of the parameters return f b, they only return b.
+You

 need to “upgrade” to a monad to be able to use a function like a ->